-The Jagoe Homes team is here to answer your questions – and our American Mortgage lenders will guide you every step of the way, from pre-approval to finding the mortgage that’s right for you.
+The Jagoe Homes team is here to answer your questions.
+Plus, FBC Mortgage lenders will guide you every step of the way, from pre-approval to finding the mortgage that’s right for you.

-In this section you’ll find basic questions and answers that every first-time homebuyer needs to know.
-If you have other questions or concerns, feel free to chat with Jennifer on our website or to contact a Jagoe New Homes Consultant.
+In this section you’ll find basic questions and answers every first-time home buyer needs to know.
+If you have other questions or concerns, feel free to chat, call, text, or email us.

 How much house can I afford?

-What are the up-front costs when I buy a home?
+What are the up-front costs when I buy a new Jagoe Home?

-Some of the costs associated with buying a home show up before you start making regular mortgage payments.
-These include:
+Some of the costs associated with buying a home before you start making regular mortgage payments include:

 - Mortgage application fees